0xpolarzero/esthesis/frontend/README.md

 deposit function to add credits
 Use 'pay as you go' (just sign tx and pay, no need for whitelist) or whitelist (pay upfront and sign with our private key)

-Pass address & id to createShareableLink to check in event if right user Fix tracks not showing first 100 sometimes + artist search broken?
 Add button for favorites filtering + showing created links (subgraph)

 Send on: